On these pages I will show some of my research into tiling patterns.

 Convex n-gons with n>6 cannot tile the plane.
 This is because for n>6, the average of the tile's angles is more than 120 degrees, but if at every vertex in the tiling at least three or more tiles meet then the average angle must be 120 degrees or less.
 Therefore there are vertices in the tiling where only two tiles meet, and either one of the angles is more than 180, or they are both equal to 180.
 So either the tile is not convex, or it has redundant vertices.
 This is also fairly easy to prove by using Euler's characteristic.

-All the isohedral tilings with a convex tile can be found in the applet.
+All the isohedral tilings with a convex tile can be found in the Tiling Viewer applet.
 Some of them are special cases of others, where the settings are such that the tiling has extra symmetries, and those have not all been implemented separately.

-There are also 2-isohedral tilings where the two types of tile occur in a 2:1 ratio.
-In these cases the fundamental unit consists of 3 tiles, and has an extra symmetry that maps two of the tiles to each other.
-These will be found by my program when it searches for 3-isohedral tilings, possibly as a special case of a more general 3-isohedral tiling.
+Most 2-isohedral tilings have a fundamental unit consisting of two tiles, one from each isohedrality class.
+In the Tiling Viewer applet the tiling will then have an equal amount of the two colours.
+There are also some rare cases of 2-isohedral tilings where the two types of tile occur in a 2:1 ratio.
+In these cases the fundamental unit consists of 3 tiles, and has an extra mirror symmetry that maps two of the tiles to each other.
+My programs only find these when searching for 3-isohedral tilings, sometimes as a special case of a more general 3-isohedral tiling.

 I have not yet searched for all 3-isohedral tilings, as that will take a lot of time.
-I have therefore limited myself to the edge-to-edge 3-isohedral tilings for triangles, quadrangles and pentagons, all of which have been implemented in the applet.
+I have therefore limited myself to the edge-to-edge 3-isohedral tilings for triangles, quadrangles and pentagons, all of which have been implemented in the Tiling Viewer applet.
 Nevertheless, some tilings that are not edge-to-edge have been implemented too.

 Searching for k-isohedral tilings with k>3 is probably infeasible with my current search program.
-I did start it searching for edge-to-edge 4-isohedral tilings, and it found the following neat one using a type 8 pentagon tile.
+I did start it searching for edge-to-edge 4-isohedral convex pentagon tilings, and it found the following neat one using a type 8 pentagon tile.

 Here are the two articles I wrote as exchange gifts for the Gathering for Gardner conference.